Fresh vs Dried Herbs: A Complete Guide

 Conversion Ratios

-1 tablespoon fresh1 teaspoon dried½ teaspoon ground
+1 tablespoon fresh1 teaspoon dried

-3 tablespoons fresh1 tablespoon dried1½ teaspoons ground
+3 tablespoons fresh1 tablespoon dried

 Herb-by-Herb Guide